Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/snowflake-setup.md

 Password authentication prompts for your Snowflake account password.
 This is becoming an increasingly less common option as organizations opt for more secure authentication.

-Selecting **Password with MFA** will be redirect you to the Snowflake account login to provide your passkey or authenticator password.
+Selecting **Password with MFA** redirects you to the Snowflake account login to provide your passkey or authenticator password.

 #### Example password configuration